ryuryu-ymj/mannot/src/annot.typ

 /// $
 /// ```, preview-inset: 20pt)
 ///
+/// -> content
+#let core-annot(
-/// - tag (label): The tag associated with the content you want to annotate.
+  /// The tag associated with the content to annotate.
-///     This tag must match a previously used tag in a `core-mark` call.
+  /// This tag must match a tag previously used in a `core-mark` call.
+  /// -> label
+  tag,
-/// - overlay (function): The function to create a custom annotation.
+  /// The function to create the custom annotation overlay.
-///     It takes `width`, `height`, and `color` as arguments,
-///     where `width` and `height` represent the size of the marked content,
+  /// This function receives the width, height, and color of the marked content (including padding)
-///     and `color` is the base color passed to `core-mark`.
+  /// and should return content to be placed *over* the marked content.
+  /// The signature is `overlay(width, height, color)`.
+  /// -> function
+  overlay,
-#let core-annot(tag, overlay) = {
+) = {
   context {
     let info = query(selector(tag).before(here())).last()
     info = info.value